2017–18 Minnesota Golden Gophers women's ice hockey season

-The Minnesota Golden Gophers women's ice hockey program represent the University of Minnesota during the 2017-18 NCAA Division I women's ice hockey season.
+The 2017–18 Minnesota Golden Gophers women's ice hockey season represented the University of Minnesota during the 2017–18 NCAA Division I women's ice hockey season.
+They were coached by Brad Frost in his 11th season.

 Following a Frozen Four appearance in March, the Golden Gophers were well represented in both international play and Olympic preparations.
 The April IIHF World Championships featured an impressive 10 alumni and current players from the team.
 Six players represented the US team including Lee Stecklein and 5 alumni.
 Of the two Canadians, current player Sarah Potomak made her country's team.
 Two alumni represented Finland to round out the ten.
 All of the Golden Gophers left the tournament with a medal, with the US taking gold, Canada silver, and Finland bronze.